-Sugar cookies are budget-friendly, simple to make, and a delicious way to create memories that will last a lifetime.
-Whipping up a batch of this sugar cookie recipe and spending the afternoon decorating them with family and friends is my favorite thing to do during the holidays.
+Homemade Sugar Cookies are budget-friendly, simple to make, and a delicious way to create memories that will last a lifetime.
+Whipping up a batch of this sugar cookie recipe and spending the afternoon decorating them with family and friends is my favorite thing to do during the holidays!
+These cookies bake up firm, but are still perfectly soft and chewy, and hold their shape well when cut into shapes.
+I love making these for holiday parties, cookie exchanges, or as simple DIY gifts!

 Perfectly softened butter will form an indentation when you gently press a finger into it—like play dough.
-Here are three ways to achieve this consistency:
+Here are three methods I use to achieve this consistency:

 - METHOD #1 Pick a warm spot in your kitchen and leave the butter out at room temperature for an hour or two.